Make Me Feel Good

 "Make Me Feel Good" is a song by Irish electronic collective Belters Only, which includes DJs Bissett and RobbieG, featuring vocals by Jazzy.
 It was released on 26 November 2021, via Polydor Records.
 In February 2022, the song reached number one in Ireland and the top 10 in the United Kingdom.
 They are the first homegrown Irish dance act to reach number-one in Ireland since Mark McCabe with "Maniac 2000" in 2000.
+It is a cover of the song "At The Club" by Timmy Regisford and Lynn Lockamy, which was written by Lockamy and released in 2010.